braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/push/users_and_subscriptions.md

 article_title: Push Enablement and Subscription
 page_order: 3
 page_type: reference
-description: "This reference article covers the different push subscription states as well as a push enablement overview, covering the fundamental push difference across iOS and Android."
+description: "This reference article covers the different push subscription states and provides an overview of push enablement, which includes the fundamental push difference across iOS and Android."
 channel:
   - push